-Column: The ’24 Governor’s race is shaping up
+Column: The ’24 governor’s race is shaping up

 Here’s my spin: Democrats are praying that Donald Trump will be the GOP presidential nominee and Mark Robinson the gubernatorial candidate.
 They see that as their best chances for big blue victories in 2024.

 I don’t see either Trump or Robinson becoming their party’s nominees.
-I foresee Republicans having a “come to Jesus” epiphany to avoid an Apocalypse.
-I’m not certain who the presidential nominee will be but believe Dale Folwell will be the Republican nominee for governor.
+I foresee Republicans having a “come to Jesus” epiphany to avoid an apocalypse.
+I’m not certain who the presidential nominee will be, but I believe Dale Folwell will be the Republican nominee for governor.

-Another note worth mentioning.
-State Senator Rachel Hunt, a Democrat from Mecklenburg County, declared her intent to run for Lieutenant Governor.
-It has been almost thirty years since a Hunt was on the statewide ballot.
+Another note worth mentioning: State Sen. Rachel Hunt, a Democrat from Mecklenburg County, declared her intent to run for lieutenant governor.
+It has been almost 30 years since a Hunt was on the statewide ballot.
 Jim Hunt, the four-term governor had clearly the most effective political machine of the 20th century.
-If Hunt supporters show up to vote Democrats could see a big boost in turnout.
+If Hunt supporters show up to vote, Democrats could see a big boost in turnout.

 The stars are aligning for the 2024 elections to be extremely interesting.